awsdocs/aws-greengrass-developer-guide/doc_source/core-ota-update.md

 For role permissions, you can use the AWS managed policy or create a custom policy\.
 + **Use the AWS managed policy**

   The [ GreengrassOTAUpdateArtifactAccess](https://console.aws.amazon.com/iam/home?region=us-west-2#/policies/arn%3Aaws%3Aiam%3A%3Aaws%3Apolicy%2Fservice-role%2FGreengrassOTAUpdateArtifactAccess) managed policy is provided by AWS IoT Greengrass\.
-Use this policy if you want to allow access in all AWS Regions supported by AWS IoT Greengrass, both current and future\.
+Use this policy if you want to allow access in all Amazon Web Services Regions supported by AWS IoT Greengrass, both current and future\.
 + **Create a custom policy**

-  You should create a custom policy if you want to explicitly specify the AWS Regions where your cores are deployed\.
+  You should create a custom policy if you want to explicitly specify the Amazon Web Services Regions where your cores are deployed\.
 The following example policy allows access to AWS IoT Greengrass software updates in six Regions\.

   ```
   {